 Corded vs Cordless Drill – Final Thoughts

 In the final reckoning, there are no right or wrong answers when comparing corded vs cordless drills.
 Both power sources have their merits, and both are highly practical.
-For this reason, we’ve focused on the benefits rather than drawbacks in this guide.
+For this reason, we’ve focused on benefits rather than drawbacks.

-Your choice of product is far more important than your choice of power source – a great drill is satisfying to use and dependable, whether it uses a plug or a battery pack.
+Your product choice is far more important than your choice of power source – a great drill is satisfying and dependable, whether it uses a plug or a battery pack.
 A power drill is one DIY tool where paying extra tends to be worth it since 12V cordless drills often lack power, and cheap corded devices are not comfortable for long periods of use.

 There are specific scenarios where one power source has a definite advantage; building a fence in winter could be challenging with a corded drill if it’s constantly raining, whereas time-critical jobs can’t be held up waiting for a battery to recharge.

-If you’re going cordless, we recommend having two batteries so you can replenish one while the other is discharging and favour manufacturers whose 18V (or higher) batteries can recharge within one hour.
+If you’re going cordless, we recommend having two batteries so you can replenish one while the other is discharging.
+We also favour manufacturers whose 18V (or higher) batteries can recharge within one hour.
 With that taken care of, there shouldn’t be anything to stop you from cutting the cord.